Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- Making a career program has numerous benefits for both employers and employees.
+- A career development plan has many benefits for both employees and employers.

-Why should you create a Career Development Plan?
+Why Create a Career Development Plan?

 - Sets clear professional goals

-- Assesses skills gaps that require to be addressed
+- Identifies skills gaps that need fixing

-- Helps gain recognition from upper management
+- Assists in gaining recognition from the top management

 - Career advancement opportunities are increased.

-Steps to create Your Career Development Plan
+Steps to Create Your Career Development Plan

 Evaluate Your Current Skills and Experience